timpalpant/alphacats/README.md

 This will run DeepCFR with a reservoir buffer of size 10 million, and sample the game tree using [robust sampling](https://arxiv.org/abs/1812.10607) with K=2.

+Tabular CFR can also be launched with `-cfrtype tabular`.
+It requires a large amount of memory and therefore a smaller test game can be selected with `-decktype test`.
+Tabular CFR is not thread-safe and must be run with `-sampling.num_sampling_threads 1`.

 # Model